isomerpages/imda-oin/_ongoing-challenges/1e-innovplus10.md

     </li>
     <li>
     <input type="checkbox" id="list-item-7">
-    <label for="list-item-7">Learning solution to increase awareness and understanding of active aging amongst community and employees</label>
+    <label for="list-item-7">Learning Solution to Increase Awareness and Understanding of Active Aging Amongst Community and Employees</label>
       <ul>
           <li><b><h4>Population Health (Company Pseudonym)</h4></b> We are a hospital of Singapore’s Public Healthcare System seeking a learning solution to increase awareness and understanding of active aging amongst community and employees.
 We envisage the solution to be highly personalised, predictive and engaging.